czyzby/konfigurats/README.md

 This game has it all: spaghetti code, unreadable fonts, terrible UI, clunky animations, security issues, and questionable hitboxes!
-Relive the worst parts of the golden era of Flash games, expect this time with Java and without the rose-tinted nostalgia glasses.
+Relive the worst parts of the golden era of Flash games, except this time with Java and without the rose-tinted nostalgia glasses.

 Konfigurats is a multiplayer PvP game roughly based on the _Warlock_ mod from _Warcraft III_, which hilariously I've never played.
 What I did play was the _Warlocks Arena 2_ Flash game